Salvia (artist)

-Salvia (born 2000/2001) is a Welsh drag artist, performance artist, designer, and FX artist.
-Based in Cyffylliog, Denbighshire, She first garnered attention from fashion names such as Rick Owens and Vogue For her outlandish and alien like looks and Instagram posts.
+Lilith Salvia Morris (born August 18, 2000) is a Welsh drag artist, musician, performance artist, designer, and FX artist.
+Based in Cyffylliog, Denbighshire, She first garnered attention from fashion names such as Rick Owens and Vogue for her outlandish and alien like looks and Instagram posts.
 She collaborated with Rick Owens for his autumn/winter 2019 collection runway, working on prosthetics and makeup for the models.

 She often closely works with other artists such as Jazmin Bean and Parma Ham, creating performance art videos and art installations, however her main platform is Instagram, which she uses to showcase her work and drag looks.

 Early life

 Growing up in a small village in North Wales, Salvia accounts being bullied at a young age, and finding solace and inspiration from artists such as Leigh Bowery, Lady Gaga, and fashion designer Alexander McQueen.

 Around the age of 13, she began creating drawings and paintings inspired by sci fi and futuristic visuals, eventually moving on to using those visuals in her makeup and drag looks.